Terraform

 The lookup function is implemented in the local variable “SecurityGroups_description”.
 The first argument implements a for loop with a conditional expression to filter the desired security group from the list.

-This operation provides us with a single object from the list, which is what the first argument for the lookup function is supposed to be.
+This operation provides us with a single object from the list, which is supposed to be the first argument for the lookup function.

 locals {